KaveIO/KaveToolbox/README.md

 * Optional: Additional installation options
   * The installer script has more options to help steer the installation
   * take a look at the --help for the KaveInstall script for more details.
-Examples include automatically cleaning old versions from /opt.
+  * Examples include automatically cleaning old versions from /opt. (--clean-after)
+  * Examples include completely cleaning directories before install from /opt (--clean-before)

 Troubleshooting: